-The MTX-IND can embed an internal application written in popular JAVA language.
+The MTX-65ULP can embed an internal application written in popular JAVA language.
 Java technology and several peripheral interfaces on the module allow you to easily integrate your application.

-This way the customer application can be reduced because all of the resources (Microcontroller, Flash & RAM memory), all kinds of I/Os and bus peripherals can be used by the customer.
+This way, the customer application can be reduced because all the resources: Microcontroller, Flash & RAM memory and all kind of I/O and bus peripheral is allowed to use by the customer.

-This solution saves the external intelligence with all the associated costs and also saves space and power consumption.
+This solution saves the external intelligence with all the associate costs and also saving space and power consumption.